eliotwrobson/CyNetDiff/README.md

-# NDLib2 Library (name can be changed)
+# CyNetDiff Library

 This is a library meant to be a performance-focused version of ndlib.
-The focus here is on low memory usage and efficient evaluation of the Monte-Carlo diffusion (also allowing parallelism).
+The focus here is on low memory usage and efficient evaluation of the Monte-Carlo diffusion.

 ## Development